'Behavioural Science to Solve Advertising Challenges' with Richard Shotton

 The insights from behavioural science will be organised into a simple framework so that you can apply them to the challenges you face.

 Author of 'The Choice Factory' Richard is interested in how social psychology and behavioural science can be applied to advertising to make it more effective.
 He regularly writes for publications such as AdMap, Campaign, The Drum, and Marketing Week.
-His first book, The Choice Factory, on how findings from behavioural science can be applied to advertising, was published in February 2018.
+His first book, The Choice Factory, on how findings from behavioural science can be applied to advertising, was published in February 2018 and his follow-up book The Illusion of Choice, will be available in March 2023.

 Milla believes behavioural science can be a tool to make marketing efforts not only more impactful, but more interesting.
 Milla began her career in academia, researching and teaching the practical applications of behavioural science to the discipline of Marketing.
-More recently, she's worked as a planner at Droga5 New York then adam&eveDDB London.
-She's now Head of Creative Strategy at Amazon.
+More recently, she's worked as a planner at Droga5 New York, adam&eveDDB London, then Head of Creative Strategy at Amazon.
+She's now Managing Director of Strategy at Accenture Song Sydney.

 What will you learn?